 Latest News and Updates

-- The JEE Main 2026 results for both Session 1 and Session 2 will be tentatively released on February 12 and April 20, 2026, respectively.
+- The JEE Main 2026 Session 2 will be tentatively released on April 20, 2026.

-- The application process for Session 1 will last till November 27, 2025, while the application process for Session 2 will start from February 2026, tentatively.
+- The application process for Session 1 lasted till November 27, 2025, while the application process for Session 2 will run from February 1 to 25, 2026, up to 11:50 PM.

 - Students can apply for both sessions during this initial application process for Session 1.

 - JEE Main 2026 Admit Cards will be released just 3 days before the exams for both sessions.
+The session 1 admit cards were released on January 17 and 25, 2026.

 JEE Main 2026 Results Dates for Sessions 1 and 2